What is epithelial tissue? Full Information

 epithelial tissue

-Hello friends, do you want to know completely about epithelial tissue, if yes then this article is for you only.
-In this article, you have been given step-by-step complete information about Epithelial tissue.
+Hello friends, do you want to know everything about epithelial tissue?
+If yes, then this article is for you only.
+It will provide complete step-by-step information about Epithelial tissue.

-Before reading about epithelial tissue, let us know what is tissue.
-So without wasting any time let’s start reading.
+Before reading about epithelial tissue, let’s define tissue.
+So, without wasting any time, let’s start reading.

 What is a tissue?